bio-phys/capriqorn/README.rst

 | Jürgen Köfinger and Gerhard Hummer
 | Phys.
 Rev. E 87, 052712 (2013)

-For your convenience, we provide citations in :download:`bibtex <./citations/PhysRevE.87.052712.bibtex>` format and :download:`endnote  <./citations/PhysRevE.87.052712.ris>` format.
+For your convenience, we provide citations in the bibtex format and the endnote format in the folder `doc/citations`.